kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/etcd-launcher/_index.en.md

     etcdLauncher: true
 ```

-Once the cluster object is updated, The etcd StatefulSet will start updating the etcd ring pods one by one, replacing the old etcd run command with the etcd-launcher.
+Once the cluster object is updated, The etcd StatefulSet will start updating the etcd ring pods one by one,
+replacing the old etcd run command with the etcd-launcher.

-### Disabling etcd-launcher
+### Disabling etcd Launcher

-It is not possible to disable etcd-launcher since v2.19.0, as the upgrade of peer connections to TLS changes membership information of the etcd ring.
+It is not possible to disable etcd Launcher since v2.19.0, as the upgrade of peer connections to TLS changes
+membership information of the etcd ring.

-## Etcd Launcher Features
+## Features

-Enabling etcd-launcher enables cluster operators to perform several operational tasks that were not possible before.
-With the the v2.15.0 releases, etcd-launcher provides the following capabilities:
+Enabling etcd Launcher enables cluster operators to perform several operational tasks that were not possible before.

-### Scaling User Cluster etcd Ring
+### Scaling User Cluster etcd Rings

-Prior to version v2.15.0, the user cluster etcd ring ran as a simple and static 3-node ring.
-With etcd-launcher enabled, it's now possible to resize the etcd ring to increase capacity and/or availability for user clusters.
+Without the etcd Launcher feature, the user cluster etcd ring runs as a simple and static 3-node ring.
+With etcd-launcher enabled, it is now possible to resize the etcd ring to increase capacity and/or availability for user clusters.

 Currently, the supported minimum etcd ring size is 3 nodes.
 This is required to maintain etcd quorum during operations.
 The maximum supported size is 9 nodes, as recommended by etcd upstream.

 To resize the etcd ring for a user cluster, you simply need to edit the cluster: